 Your answer to this question can be the beginning of the salary negotiation process.
 As a result, you want to make sure you’re providing a well-researched response.

-How to research job salaries
+How to research salary expectations

 When preparing an answer to a question about your ideal salary, it’s crucial you provide not only a number you feel comfortable with but the appropriate compensation for the job based on real data.
 Luckily, it’s easier than ever to find this information.

 By using Indeed Salaries, you can find the average salary for the position you’ve applied for.
 These salary estimates come from data submitted anonymously to Indeed by users and collected from past and present job advertisements on Indeed.